abdullah-chhatra/iDispatch/README.md

 ## Installation

-If you are using pod then add the following line to your pod file:
+If you are using cocoapods then add the following line to your pod file:

 ```
 pod 'iDsipatch'